 This is a relatively healthy snack as it contains not much fat and goodness from mung beans.

 Source ingredients to make Ang ku kuih

-It is also normally served under a bed of banana leaf.
+It is also normally served under a bed of banana leaves.
 It is not an issue if there is none.
 I didn’t use any as it would mean going out unnecessarily due to lockdown times.
 I seem to find this time to stay at home and cook a lot as well.
-When I wanted to make this Ang ku kuih I just try to source as much as I can online.
+When I wanted to make this Ang Ku kuih I just try to source as much as I can online.
 I bought the wooden mold online from Sous chef.
 Delivery times are not bad for standard delivery in a lockdown time.
 They also sell wheat starch and glutinous rice flour as well.
 I did choose a classic oval shape mold but got a leaf one instead.
 But it still has 寿 (Shòu) means longevity written on it.